 Sometimes it is difficult to decide on the type of treatment to have.
 You may feel that everything is happening too fast.
 Check with your doctor how soon your treatment should start, and take as much time as you can before making a decision.

-Understanding the disease, the available treatments and possible side effects can help you weigh up the pros and cons of different treatments and make a well-informed decision that’s based on your personal values.
+Understanding the disease, the available treatments and possible side effects can help you weigh up the pros and cons of different treatments and make an informed decision that’s based on your personal values.
 You may also want to discuss the options with your doctor, friends and family.

 Talking with doctors